appscodelabs/e2e-test-setup/README.md

 # e2e-test-setup

 For our e2e tests on GitHub actions, we are using [KIND](https://kind.sigs.k8s.io) (Kubernetes IN Docker).
-This create a single master and 2 worker node cluster using only Docker.
+This creates a single master and 2 worker node cluster using only Docker.

 ## Install KIND